Troop-364/T364-web/docs/pizza-oven-merit-badge/index.md

     </p>

     <h3>3.
 Build the base and form</h3>
     <p>Clear an area to build the oven.
-It should be safe for staring a fire.
-Do not build near dead trees, it is possible to catch roots on fire.
+It should be safe for starting a fire.
+Do not build near dead trees, because roots can catch fire.
 Use small sticks to build the scaffolding to hold the mud slabs in place while building the oven.
 They can be burned out after the dome is completed.
-Do not use large green firewood, it will not burn out.
-One strategy is to bundle sticks to make the structure, another is to bend green sticks into hoop shapes, by sticking one end into the ground, bending and sticking the other end into the ground, similar to a dome tent. </p>
+Do not use large green firewood; it will not burn out.
+One strategy is to bundle sticks to make the structure.
+Another is to bend green sticks into hoop shapes by sticking one end into the ground, bending them, and sticking the other end into the ground, similar to a dome tent.</p>

     <p>Mixing the mud.
-Don't over-do it with the water.
+Don't overdo it with the water.
 Use more straw or grass than you expect.
-The more grass or straw, the better the structure will hold together, but you can over-do it.
-It must all stick together and still survive being heated up, if there is not enough clay and sand, the straw will burn away.</p>
+The more grass or straw, the better the structure will hold together, but you can overdo it.
+It must all stick together and still survive being heated up.
+If there is not enough clay and sand, the straw will burn away.</p>
     <p>
        Brick method: form bricks out of the mud and stack them into a dome shape.
     </p>
-    <p> Slab method: form slabs that can be draped over the scaffolding to form the dome.
-The slabs must be thick enough to hold the shape after the scaffolding is burned away.
+    <p>Slab method: form slabs that can be draped over the scaffolding to form the dome.
+The slabs must be thick enough to hold the shape after the scaffolding is burned away.</p>
     <p>
       Make a solid base first, then build a dome or tunnel shape that is large enough for an 8-inch pizza and a peel or flat pan.
 A wall thickness of about 2 to 3 inches is a